msc-acse/ACSE-5/Lecture2.md

 - Advantages and limitations.
 - Basics.

-### Recursion vs. iteration.
-- What are loops?
-- How can I create a loop?

 ### Pointers and References.
 - What is a pointer?
 - What is a reference?